Chicken Shashlik (Saucy with Gravy)

 I’m not sure how Shashlik transpired into the Indo-Chinese version as we know it.
 My guess is restaurants were involved, and they started serving saucy versions along with the skewered.

 If you’re not familiar with Chicken Shashlik, you’re not alone.
 Even within the Pakistani & Indian population, Chicken Shashlik is not as well known as other Indo-Chinese dishes like Chicken Manchurian.
+If you are looking for more Indo-Chinese recipes, check out my Spicy Cashew Chicken and Saucy Mongolian Beef.

 What is the difference between Chicken Manchurian and Chicken Shashlik?